tomhaydn/labelled-topic-clustering/README.md

 print(labelled_clusters)
 ```

+# Contributing

+You can view all the info on development and contributing [here](./CONTRIBUTING.md)

 # Looking Forward

 I have done virtually no performance testing as I wrote this once and it was all I needed for a side project.